-After lunching in Ouarzazate, we will have to drive one more 95 km along Draa valley, which is Morocco's longest river (1200 km).
+After lunch in Ouarzazate, we will have to drive one more 95 km along Draa valley, which is Morocco’s longest river (1200 km).
 The water from this river is used to irrigate one of the biggest palm groves of the kingdom.
 The inhabitants of the Draa are called Drawa.
-Outside of the Draa region this name is mostly used to refer to the dark skinned people of Draa which make up the largest portion of its inhabitants.
+Outside of the Draa region, this name is mostly used to refer to the dark-skinned people of Draa which make up the largest portion of its inhabitants.
 225,000 people live in the valley of the Draa, which measures 23,000 km.

 Arriving to Agdz, which is located about 65 km from Ouarzazate.
 Agdz means “resting place” is located on the old caravan route linking Marrakech to Timbuktu.
 Agdz long played an important economic role.
 Then, because of the drought years of 1970/1980 and lack of facilities of transportation, it has lost its importance, leading too much of the population to leave town in search of work.

 We go back centuries by visiting Tamnougalt Kasbah, it is situated on Draa River valley some 95 kilometers south of Ouarzazate.
-In Berber Tamnougalt means 'Meeting Point' Tamnougalt was possibly a garrison in the Saadian dynasty.
+In Berber, Tamnougalt means ‘Meeting Point’ Tamnougalt was possibly a garrison in the Saadian dynasty.
 The Glaoua were to play a big role in the Draa region.
-In the beginning of the 20th century relations between the Glaoua and the Mezguita became more and more strained because of the struggle for the power over the Draa.
-For this purpose T'hami El Glaoui held a a war to Tamnougalt in 1919.
-We spend night here in a Kasbah styled hotel.
+At the beginning of the 20th-century relations between the Glaoua and the Mezguita became more and more strained because of the struggle for power over the Draa.
+For this purpose, T’hami El Glaoui held war to Tamnougalt in 1919.
+We spend a night here in a Kasbah styled hotel.

 Day 2: Agdez - Zagora - Tamgroute - Mhamid - Sahara Erg Chigaga

-On the next day we go on our 4 day trip to Erg Chigaga by discovering Tamnougalte oasis, full of palm trees and more that 100 different kinds of dates.
-Here you will see that time hasn't been changed along centuries and centuries.
-Tamegroute has been a religious center since the 11th century it has a history as an important center of learning and religion through its famous Sufi zawiya, historical center of the Nasiriyya Sufi order, one of the most influential - and at one time one of the largest - Sufi orders in the Islamic world.
+On the next day, we go on our 4 day trip to Erg Chigaga by discovering Tamnougalte oasis, full of palm trees and more than 100 different kinds of dates.
+Here you will see that time hasn’t been changed over centuries and centuries.
+Tamegroute has been a religious center since the 11th century it has a history as an important center of learning and religion through its famous Sufi zawiya, the historical center of the Nasiriyya Sufi order, one of the most influential – and at one time one of the largest – Sufi orders in the Islamic world.